 What does it mean to make art history?
 Today more than ever, we must consider the role of art in society, how knowledge is shared (or obscured), and the way histories are made—and unmade.
 In the Foreground: Conversations on Art & Writing asks these questions, while also considering the personal stakes of scholarship.
 Each episode offers a lively, in-depth look into the life and mind of a scholar or artist working with art historical or visual material.
 Discussions touch on guests’ current research projects, career paths, and significant texts, mentors, and experiences that have shaped their thinking.
 We invite you to join us in and listen in on these conversations about the stakes of doing art history today.

-In the Foreground is hosted by Caro Fowler, and produced by Caitlin Woolsey, Samantha Page, and Caro Fowler, with music by lightchaser, editing by John Buteyn, and additional support provided by Gabriel Almeida Baroja, Alice Matthews, and Yubai Shi.
+In the Foreground is hosted by Caro Fowler and Caitlin Woolsey, who also produces the podcast, with music by lightchaser, sound mixing by CJ DeGennaro, and additional support provided by Annie Jun.